ey-romania/loan-test/README.md

 All the fields in the mockup are mandatory and their type and shape can be found via the swagger definition of the API.
 There is no server-side validation, so the validation must be done on the client-side.

 IMPORTANT:
-If the challenge is pretty simple you may add additional improvements: validation serverside, better UX(delete dialogs), taking the hard path(secure web api), improving backend(adding a db server and choosing a hosting) etc.
+If the challenge is pretty simple you may add additional improvements: UX, backend, hosting etc.

 ## Information
 For getting access to the API definitions via swagger, please go to the following address: